pweerd/bigfile/readme.md

 Bigfile is designed to view and search in very large text files like logfiles, json-dumps, xml-dumps, etc.

+It uses the .Net8 runtime.

 I needed something like 'less' on unix systems, but easier and for Windows.
 Stumbled across the logviewer from Mark Woan, which did a lot of good things, but not everything.
 So I took his approach as an example and created Bigfile.

 Main Bigfile features:

-- Loading of compressed (.gz or .zip) files without unpacking.
+- Loading of compressed (.gz or .zip or other) files without unpacking.
 - Background loading of files
 - Different encodings
 - Memory compression to support loading huge files in memory